 Here are some more of the best employee discounts we’ve found.

-22. The healthiest menu item is the Minestrone Soup with House Salad at 310 calories.
+23. The Olive Garden Minestrone Soup with House salad is the healthiest menu item at 310 calories.

 Who says Olive Garden hacks are only for saving money?
 You can save calories too.

 Want something other than soup and salad?
 Check out these other three relatively healthy menu items:

 (Dear Olive Garden breadsticks: You may never be on this list, but we love you anyway! xoxo)

 24. Olive Garden locations are open from 11 a.m. to 10 p.m. on most days.